Psalm 98: 1, 2-3, 3-4, 5-6

 The LORD has made his salvation known: in the sight of the nations he has revealed his justice.

 The focus here is on the particularity of Israel’s salvation by God.
-The fact that this salvific justice was revealed not only to Israel but also to Israel’s pagan neighbors, suggests that either the righteous character of God’s rule or its universal scope was challenged.
+The fact that this salvific justice was revealed not only to Israel but also to Israel’s pagan neighbors, suggests that either the righteous character of God’s rule or its universal scope had been challenged.

 He has remembered his kindness and his faithfulness toward the house of Israel.

-The psalmist claims that it was God’s remembrance of his covenantal lovingkindness (hesed) and faithfulness (ěmûnâh) promised to Israel’s ancestors that prompted him to triumph over Israel’s enemies.
+The psalmist claims that it was God’s remembrance of his covenantal lovingkindness (hesed) and faithfulness (ěmûnâh) promised to Israel’s ancestors that prompted this triumph.